sirisian/ecmascript-types/pipelineoperator.md

 ## The Type of the Topic

-The topic has the type of the left operand, and it is a binding in every sense the type system cares about — scoped to the right operand, immutable, shadowed by an inner pipeline.
+The topic has the type of the left operand, and it is a binding in every sense the type system cares about â€” scoped to the right operand, immutable, shadowed by an inner pipeline.

 ```js
 const n: uint32 = xs.length |> % * 2;   // % is uint32; the pipeline is uint32